hungaikev/faq/src/main/scala/com/lightbend/faq/streams/blogs/README.md

 it is not uncommon for people to encounter traditional concurrent-programming and distributed-systems problems—related to flow control, out-of-memory exceptions, or poor performance—which can be somewhat discouraging.
 This is usually when people discover the Akka Streams API

+### How to wrap a stream inside an actor and have the actor restart the entire stream on failure.

+###  Retry logic in Akka streams.